ryanrdk/TheWatchers/README.md

 $ npm install
 ```

-Once all the denpendencies have been installed, we can proceed to running the actual server by using the command
+Once all the dependencies have been installed, we can proceed to running the actual server by using the command
 ```sh
 $ npm start
 ```